 By Cecil Hoge, President of Sea Eagle Boats, Inc.

-For one thing, the solar panel drooped between the inflatable pontoons.
+On the sailing catamaran, the larger, more flexible solar panel drooped between the inflatable pontoons.
 This tended to scoop up water when sailing and hang loosely between the two pontoons.
 Nevertheless, it did work…kind of.
 The solar panel did re-charge the battery in the Torqeedo motor, but it took quite a bit of time.
 If there was sun, it would actually charge the battery fully in about 8 hours, which was pretty good.

 But, there were two problems with that: